Battle of Baltimore: Background

-Despite the considerable disadvantage in numbers, standard military logic dictates that a three-to-one advantage is needed in carrying out an attack on prepared defenses, and sustaining heavy casualties, the British force routed the American defenders and cleared the path into the capital.
-President James Madison and the entire government fled the city, and went North, to the town of Brookeville, Maryland.
+Despite the considerable disadvantage in numbers, as standard military logic dictates that a three-to-one advantage is needed in carrying out an attack on prepared defenses, and sustaining heavy casualties, the British force routed the American defenders and cleared the path into Washington, D.C..
+President James Madison and the entire government fled the city, and went north, to the town of Brookeville, Maryland.

-On 24 August 1814, British troops led by Rear Admiral George Cockburn and Major General Robert Ross entered Washington and captured the city with a force of 4,500 "battle-hardened" men, during the burning of Washington.
+On August 24, 1814, British troops led by Rear Admiral Cockburn and Major General Ross entered Washington and captured the city with a force of 4,500 "battle-hardened" men, during the burning of Washington.
 British troops, commanded by Ross, set fire to a number of public buildings, including the White House and the United States Capitol.
 Extensive damage to the interiors and the contents of both were reported.
 The British forces returned to their ships.

 The British sent a fleet up the Potomac to cut off Washington's water access and threaten the prosperous ports of Alexandria, just downstream of Washington, and Georgetown, just upstream.
 The mere appearance of the fleet cowed American defenders into fleeing from Fort Warburton without firing a shot, and undefended Alexandria surrendered.
 The British spent several days looting hundreds of tons of merchandise from city merchants.

 They then turned their attention north to Baltimore, where they hoped to strike a powerful blow against the demoralized Americans.
 Baltimore was a busy port and was thought by the British to harbor many of the privateers who were raiding British shipping.
-The British planned a combined operation, with Ross launching a land attack at North Point, and Vice-Admiral Sir Alexander Cochrane laying siege to Fort McHenry, which was the point defensive installation in Baltimore Harbor.
+The British planned a combined operation, with Ross launching a land attack at North Point, and Vice-Admiral Cochrane laying siege to Fort McHenry, which was the point defensive installation in Baltimore Harbor.

-Baltimore's defenses had been planned in advance and overseen by the state militia commander, Major General Samuel Smith.
+Baltimore's defenses had been planned and overseen by the state militia commander, Major General Samuel Smith.